chrispyth42/P2P-TLS/README.md

 References used, and a description of the project can be found at the top of the script.
 Furthermore, a chart illustrating the process of what it's doing can be found in 'flow.png'

-This function requires that the 'cryptography' module be installed, running in python 3.6 or later
+This function requires that the 'cryptography' module be installed, running in python 3.6 or later.
+If any flaws are found in its design, feel free to let me know!
+I'd be more than happy to improve it

 ## test.py

 Contains the most basic implementation of doubleTLS.py.
-It describes the inputs and outputs of the function, and how to use the sockets/keys it returns to communicate with the other host
+It describes the inputs and outputs of the function, and how to use the sockets/keys it returns to communicate between two hosts

 ## chat.py

 Contains a basic chatroom application built atop doubleTLS.py!
-Allowing a conversation to take place over the connection that it generates
+Allowing a conversation to take place over the generated connection